-DNA Relatives is a tool that compares your DNA to other 23andMe users that are participating in DNA Relatives and predicts a relationship based on the amount of DNA you share.
+DNA Relatives is a feature that you can opt-in to and compares your DNA to other 23andMe users that are participating in DNA Relatives and predicts a relationship based on the amount of DNA you share.
 These shared segments indicate that two people are related through a common ancestor.
-The number of relatives you will be matched to can vary.
-For example, people with European or Ashkenazi ancestry often have many matches while people with Asian and Middle Eastern ancestry will likely have fewer matches.
+The number of relatives you will be matched to can vary due to the demographics of our customers.
+For example, people with European or Ashkenazi ancestry often have many matches while people with Asian and Western Asian ancestry will likely have fewer matches.

 You can be confident that the matches listed in DNA Relatives are your relatives, even though they may be quite distantly related to you.
 The vast majority of relatives found by DNA Relatives share a common ancestor within the last five to ten generations.
 A few may be more distantly related.
 There is, however, the possibility of finding a much closer relative.

-Regardless of whether or not you are interested in finding biological relatives, we have a number of tools that can provide you with information about your genetic ancestry.
+Regardless of whether or not you are interested in finding biological relatives, we have a number of features that can provide you with information about your genetic ancestry.

 Our Ancestry Composition report can provide you with insight into your recent ancestry.
-The feature tells you what percent of your DNA comes from each of 31 populations worldwide.
-This feature analyzes the autosomal DNA that you inherit in equal parts from each of your parents, therefore, Ancestry Composition can tell an adopted person about their collective recent ancestry from both sides of their family.
+The feature estimates the percent of your DNA that comes from each of 45 worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
+The report also compares your DNA to individuals of known ancestry from countries and territories in Europe, Africa, the Americas, Asia, and Oceania, to tell you more about where your ancestors may have lived within the last 200 years.
+This feature analyzes the autosomal DNA that you inherited in equal parts from each of your parents, so Ancestry Composition can tell an adopted person about their recent ancestry from both sides of their family.

 23andMe can give you a glimpse at your biological parents' DNA simply by showing you your own.
 Your parents each passed half of their own DNA onto you, so your genetic composition reflects theirs.

-Our health and traits reports include Genetic Health Risk*, Carrier Status reports*, Wellness reports, and Traits reports.
-Our Genetic Health Risk reports tell you if you have genetic variants associated with an increased of developing certain health conditions.
+Our health and traits reports include Health Predisposition*, Carrier Status* reports, Wellness reports, and Traits reports.
+Our Health Predisposition reports help you learn how your genetics can influence your chances for certain diseases.
 Our Carrier Status reports tell you about variants that may not affect your health, but could affect the health of your future family.
 Our Wellness reports can help you make more informed choices that may relate to healthy living.
 Our Traits reports are a fun way to explore how your DNA makes you unique.

 While 23andMe does reveal some genetic information about genetic variations that have been associated with diseases and conditions, it is not a substitute for a family medical history.